educoder/wakeful-mvc-example/README.md

 # wakeful-example
-A simple wakeful usage example
+Wakeful example using the Faye enhanced backbone.js library